BND Hamburger Icon

 Did You Know?Did you know

 Making sure your employees take breaks isn’t just a way to help them focus; your state may require it.
-Be sure to understand your state’s meal and break laws, and make sure you’re in compliance.
+Be sure to understand your state’s meal and break laws and labor laws to make sure you’re in compliance.

 How do distractions affect productivity?